GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 possession of such information MAY use it to prefer topologically closer relays.

-Note also that certain relay addresses may be excluded from consideration by the hold-down timers described in {{trafficabsent}} or {{loaded}}.
+Note also that certain relay addresses might be excluded from consideration by the hold-down timers described in {{trafficabsent}} or {{loaded}}.
 These relays constitute "unusable destinations" under Rule 1 of the Destination Address Selection, and are also not part of the superseding considerations